Nevenall/sufficient-reason/src/blades-design.md

 ### Advancements

-Mage's don't have a playbook but they do have special abilities.
+Mage's don't have specific playbooks but they do have special abilities.

 #### Avatar